 HTTP Request Node

-The HTTP Request node allows you to make HTTP requests to REST APIs, SOAP services, or any web endpoint.
-It supports all common HTTP methods, multiple authentication types, and integration with saved credentials.
+The HTTP Request node lets you make HTTP requests to REST APIs, SOAP services, or any web endpoint.
+It supports common HTTP methods, multiple authentication options, saved credentials, file uploads, and file responses.

 Overview